Rish2911/Rish2911.github.io/_posts/Fire-fighting-bot-with-obstacle-avoidance-using-YP-LIDAR.md

 thermal burns (7 percent), and cuts or lacerations (5 percent).
 The above facts are quite disappointing considering the technological advancements of this era.

+In this paper, we propose a compact and portable emergency responder robot that assists firemen in fighting high-rise fires, especially in highly dangerous environments where it is not safe for people to enter, called the Fire-fighting Robot.
+The Fire-fighting robot is custom-designed to be modular, fire-resistant, and robust.
+Operated by remote belly-pack controllers, users are provided a real-time video feed allowing them to traverse hazardous terrain and push obstacles from their path while withstanding extreme elements.
+It utilizes a lidar to get depth knowledge of its surroundings in real-time.
+The robot is also programmed to protect itself by keeping a specified distance from the center of hazard.
+This robot will reduce the risk of injury for firefighters and possible victims and decrease the monetary losses which increase considerably as fire duration increases.

 - How do I add my products to my application?